solliancenet/microsoft-postgres-docs-project/docs/01_ai_extension.md

 ### Enable vector support

 The `azure_ai` extension allows you to generate embeddings for input text.
-To enable the generated vectors to be stored in the database, you must install the `pg_vector` extension by following the guidance in the [enable vector support in your database](https://learn.microsoft.com/azure/postgresql/flexible-server/how-to-use-pgvector#enable-extension) documentation.
-The `pg_vector` extension provides the ability to store your generated vectors alongside the rest of your data.
+To enable the generated vectors to be stored alongside the rest of your data in the database, you must install the `pg_vector` extension by following the guidance in the [enable vector support in your database](https://learn.microsoft.com/azure/postgresql/flexible-server/how-to-use-pgvector#enable-extension) documentation.

-With vector supported added to your database, add a new column to the `bill_summaries` table using the `vector` data type to stored embeddings within the table.
-The `text-embedding-ada-002` model you used to deploy your `embeddings` model produces vectors with 1536 dimensions, so you must specify `1536` as the vector size.
+With vector supported added to your database, add a new column to the `bill_summaries` table using the `vector` data type to store embeddings within the table.
+The `text-embedding-ada-002` model produces vectors with 1536 dimensions, so you must specify `1536` as the vector size.

 ```sql
 ALTER TABLE bill_summaries
 ADD COLUMN bill_vector vector(1536);
 ```

-### Generate vectors for the `bill_text` column
+### Generate and store vectors

-The `bill_summaries` table is now ready to store embeddings for the `bill_text` field.
-Using the `azure_openai.create_embeddings()` function, you will insert embeddings for the `bill_text` column into the newly created `bill_vector` column in the `bill_summaries` table.
+The `bill_summaries` table is now ready to store embeddings.
+Using the `azure_openai.create_embeddings()` function, you will create vectors for the `bill_text` field and insert them into the newly created `bill_vector` column in the `bill_summaries` table.

-You can review the `create_embeddings()` function in the `azure_openai` schema by running the following command.
+Before using the `create_embeddings()` function, running the following command to inspect it and review the required arguments:

 ```sql
 \x